-Three Comox Valley jewelers carry on the tradition of hand made, wearable art while applying distinct creative visions.
+Three Comox Valley jewellers carry on the tradition of handmade, wearable art while applying distinct creative visions.

 TIM HALEY: SIMPLY TIMELESS